saifirst/tazkeer/README.md

 ## 📍 Design

 This application has been completely designed and developed by me.
-You can access to the design file by this [LINK](https://www.figma.com/design/iLumxVjxAdij6XdRuumIhH/Tazkeer?node-id=0-1&t=vB90dbGguZUJO7zL-1)
+You can access the design file by this [LINK](https://www.figma.com/design/iLumxVjxAdij6XdRuumIhH/Tazkeer?node-id=0-1&t=vB90dbGguZUJO7zL-1)

 ## 📍 Installation